pretix/pretix-docs/docs/guides/products/sessions.md

 pretix offers you two methods to do this.
 You can either use add-on products with fixed time slots, or a plugin with advanced functions for variable time slots.
-This article will guide you through both of them.
+This article will guide you through both methods.

 If you have deviating prices for some of the sessions, or each session can only be attended by a limited number of people, you should use [add-on products](sessions.md#option-a-add-on-products-with-fixed-time-slots).